Website Cultural Surveys Hawai‘i

 Hawai‘i (O‘ahu Office)—Multiple Permanent/Full-Time Archaeologist Positions

-Cultural Surveys Hawai‘i, Inc. (CSH) seeks to hire multiple full-time, permanent archaeologists to grow and advance with the company.
-CSH has 40 years of experience providing quality cultural resource management (CRM) services throughout the Hawaiian Islands (please refer to www.culturalsurveys.com for more information).
+Cultural Surveys Hawai‘i, Inc. (CSH) seeks to hire multiple full-time, permanent archaeologists for its O‘ahu office, to grow and advance with the company.
+CSH has 40 years’ experience providing quality cultural resource management (CRM) services throughout the Hawaiian Islands (please refer to www.culturalsurveys.com for more information).

 The ideal candidate will be a detail-oriented and motivated “jack of all trades,” adept at collecting and reporting data to support archaeological studies.
 Under the direction of a Project Director or Lead, duties may include:

 - Independently monitoring construction activity on development projects in various environments.
 This is one of the most common tasks of a CSH Archaeologist